Master of Energy Systems

 This subject builds on the general legal principles and methodologies covered in earlier subjects.
-It is tailored to the need for construction professionals to have an advanced and integrated understanding of the role of law and its application to the industry.
+It is tailored to the need for construction professionals enrolled in the Master of Construction Management, to have an advanced and integrated understanding of the role of law and its application to the industry.

 Topics to be covered include: causes of action; contracting methodologies and selection (including traditional and alternative forms of contract); the regulatory framework (including security of payment legislation); legal aspects of time, cost and quality; subcontracting; insurance and performance security; and dispute resolution and avoidance.

 - Business Analysis & Decision Making 12.5 pts